-Several hardware settings are made through the use of jumper caps to connect jumper pins to the mainboard.
-Pin #1 could be located at any corner of each jumper; you just find a location marked with a while right angle, which stands for pin1#.
+Several hardware settings are made through the use of mini jumpers to connect jumper pins on the mainboard.
+Pin #1 could be located at any corner of each jumper, you just find the location with a white right angle which stands for pin 1#.
 There are several types of pin 1# shown as below:

-3-pin and multi-pin (> 3) jumpers show as follows: Pin #1 to the left:
+3-pin and multi (> 3) pin jumpers shown as following:

+Pin #1 to the left: